cosmic-lang/cosmic/README.md

 - First Class Functions and Modules
 - Shared Behaviour with Interfaces called Behaviours
 - Compile Time Execution
+- Pattern Matching
-- GC by Default with the optional to manage memory manually using allocators, and stack allocate memory
+- GC by Default with the option to manage memory manually using allocators, and stack allocate memory as desired
 - Raw pointers for when safety is not a priority, References for when it is